Built for the moments your tracker can't reach.

 Pre-session

-Tap any seat — get the read
+Open any player — get the read

 Post-session